noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 EMFs are not a single type of wave, but is an entire spectrum, not all of which is harmful to human health.
 For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which people constantly absorb every day.

+Talk about how waves with higher frequencies are absorbed easier
 #### Ionising vs non ionising radiation:

 EMFs with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionising'.
 This means that they have enough energy remove electrons from atoms, or 'ionise' them.